-A research programmed at the UKAEA Harwell laboratory was commissioned to study the behavior of a number of synthetic hard waters, simulating typical waters experienced in practice, under carefully-controlled conditions.
-Waters 1 and 2 were hard waters (350ppm as CaCO3) at different pH levels, 3 was less-hard water (250ppm as CaCO3 and 4) was simulated sea water.
+A research programme at the UKAEA Harwell laboratory was commissioned to study the behaviour of a number of synthetic hard waters, simulating typical waters experienced in practice, under carefully-controlled conditions.
+Waters 1 and 2 were hard waters (350ppm as CaCO3) at different pH levels, 3 was a less-hard water (250 ppm as CaCO3) and 4 was a simulated sea water.

-1) Does Colloid-A-Tron alloy give rise to increases in pH of the water?
+1) Does Colloid-a-tron alloy give rise to increases in pH of the water?

-Colloid-A-Tron alloy granules were washed in distilled water, and were air dried and 35g samples were added to 500ml of synthetic water.
+Colloid-a-tron alloy granules were washed in distilled water, and were air dried and 35g samples were added to 500ml of synthetic water.
 The flasks were stoppered, shaken from time to time and the pH monitored.
-Fig.4 shows the results for each of the waters.
+Fig. 4 shows the results for each of the waters.

-Fig. 2.
-Standard Colloid-A-Torn unit has a static triangular alloy
+Fig.2.
+The standard Colloid-a-tron unit has a static triangular alloy core.